Table of Contents[Hide][Click to Show]

 YES.
 You do.
 DVC villas offer more amenities that your standard hotel room.
 Currently, the DVC Villas are at Wilderness Lodge, Contemporary Resort, Animal Kingdom, Beach Club (best pool ever, btw), Old Key West, Saratoga Springs, Polynesian Village, BoardWalk, and Grand Floridian.

 You can also look at DVC villas at the Grand Californian, Vero Beach, Aulani, Hilton Head SC, and the not-yet-open Riviera.

 But, is your room better if you’re a DVC member?
 The short answer is yes.
 There are three levels of resort accommodations at Walt Disney World: Value, Moderate and Deluxe.
-If you want to know more about the difference, you can read more here.

 My family has stayed in a selection of moderate and deluxe level accommodations over the past few years and, while we definitely recommend the Deluxe category, we think anyone would love the Disney Vacation Club Villas.

 The studio units (smallest units available) are roughly the size of a Deluxe level hotel room 355-412 square feet) and include a mini fridge and a microwave…so some small in-room meals are possible.
 Studios sleep four.